 Dr Anguraj Sadanandam completed his MSc (5 years integrated) in Life Sciences from Bharathidasan University (Trichy, India) during which he did his external trainings in bioinformatics at Jawaharlal Nehru University (New Delhi, India).

 Later, he worked very briefly as a Research Fellow at International Center for Genetic Engineering and Biotechnology (New Delhi, India).

-See all news stories on our website that feature the work of Dr Anguraj and colleagues.
+See all news stories on our website that feature the work of Dr Sadanandam and colleagues.